reynhout/chrx/README.md

 :question:        |Intel Pineview                       |Requires SeaBIOS with Legacy Boot capability
 :x:               |ARM                                  |ARM support is very unlikely

-If you do now know the CPU in your device, check here: https://wiki.galliumos.org/Hardware_Compatibility
+If you do not know the CPU in your device, check here: https://wiki.galliumos.org/Hardware_Compatibility

 <a name="operating systems"></a>
 ### operating systems